AndresTerrer/PMW_LST/data/processed/README.md

-This directory contatins data that has been processed in some way
+This directory contatins data that has been processed in some way, no changes will be saved in the remote repository